 The first pilots taught themselves to fly, and had correspondingly short life expectancies.
-Today, flying is heavily automated, and executed as a not-quite-perfect operational science.
+Today, flying is heavily automated, and is carried as a not-quite-perfect operational science.
 Another page in this blog gives a little more detail.

 Manufacturing: Firearms and other machining.

-- From Art to Science in Manufacturing: The Evolution of Technological Knowledge Analyzes how the technology changes described in required parallel changes in knowledge.
-Each new manufacturing paradigm, for example, required developing a new branch of applied mathematics.
+- From Art to Science in Manufacturing: The Evolution of Technological Knowledge Analyzes how manufacturing technology changes required corresponding changes in knowledge.
+Each new manufacturing paradigm required developing a new branch of applied mathematics.
 Download from eScholarship.
 These two papers are combined in a monograph, available from Amazon.

 General technologies: Professional sports, cooking, romance, law, etc.

 All economically important technologies tend to evolve from craft toward science.
 That includes many things that are not generally perceived as technologies, like professional sports.
 I wrote about this in the article: “Measuring and Managing Technological Knowledge,” which was reprinted in several languages and for many years was the most popular reprint of the Sloan Management Review.
 (Fall 1994)